The right to pursue a higher degree

 The applicant must enclose with his or her application a copy of the diploma, an official transcript of completed studies and a motivation letter describing the applicant's personal goals and reasons for applying.
 The degree or qualification indicated as the grounds for application must be completed by the date of acceptance of the offered place.

-The deadline for admissions is January 31, 2012.
+The deadline for admissions is January 31, 2014 at 16:00 (GMT +2).
 More information on the application process How to apply

 At the graduate level The Faculty of Science offers International Master's Degree Programmes and degree programmes (leading to Master´s Degree) in the following disciplines: